-The governing body will review all policies/procedures that relate to safeguarding and child protection annually.
+The directors/governors will review all policies/procedures that relate to safeguarding and child protection annually.

-A member of the governing body (usually the Chair) is nominated to be responsible for liaising with Birmingham Children's Trust - Local Authority Designated Officer (LADO) in the event of allegations of abuse being made against the Principal/Executive Principal.
+A member of the governing body (usually the Chair) is nominated to be responsible for liaising with Birmingham Children's Trust - Local Authority Designated Officer (LADO) in the event of allegations of abuse being made against the Principal/ Executive Principal

-The Nominated Governor will liaise with the Principal/Executive Principal and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding selfassessment is completed and submitted on time.
+The Nominated Governor will liaise with the Principal/ Executive Principal/Head of School and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding selfassessment is completed and submitted on time.